Peristaltic Pump

 Water Treatment & Waste Handling

 Peristaltic pumps shine in sludge and chemical dosing applications for municipal and industrial water treatment systems.
-They handle viscous, abrasive, and particulate-laden fluids better than many alternatives and can support operations where mud pumps, trash pumps, or surface pumps are also in use.
+They handle viscous, abrasive, and particulate-laden fluids better than many alternatives and can support operations where mud pumps, trash pumps, or surface pumps (surface water pump) are also in use.

 Peristaltic pumps are known for their durability and low-maintenance design, but like any fluid handling solution, they benefit from routine care to stay in top condition, especially in demanding environments.